devphilip18/no-contact-whatsapp-flutter/README.md

 A simple app to text someone in WhatsApp without having to save their phone number to your contacts, made with Flutter.

 No Contact WA app v1 now available to download.
+Visit Releases.

 Dependencies used: